BuvinJT/distbuilder/docs/LowLevel.md

 applicable to where a build script will be employing it to *create* a distribution.

+### qtIfwDynamicValue

+Use this produce the resolution of dynamic substitution variables utilized by QtIFW scripts (directly or indirectly) on a target machine.
+These are often paths to files or directories on the target, or embedded resources in the installer, but may in fact be used for strings containing any content, which the installer knows how to resolve.

 ### isParentDir

     isParentDir( parent, child, basePath=None ):